SaltineChips/Aequitas_Network/README.md

 The goal of this project is to become it's own Operating System for all platforms (As secure and user-friendly as Linux but as beautiful and graceful as Macintosh OS)

 ### Blockchain Technology
-The Endox [EDX] Blockchain is an experimental smart contract platform protocol that enables instant payments to anyone, anywhere in the world in a private, secure manner.
+The Aequitas [AEQL] Blockchain is an experimental smart contract platform protocol that enables instant payments to anyone, anywhere in the world in a private, secure manner.
-Endox [EDX] uses peer-to-peer blockchain technology developed by Endox to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
-Endox [EDX] is the name of open source software which enables the use of this protocol.
+Aequitas [AEQL] uses peer-to-peer blockchain technology developed by Aequitas to operate with no central authority: managing transactions, execution of contracts, and issuing money are carried out collectively by the network.
+Aequitas [AEQL] is the name of open source software which enables the use of this protocol.

 ### Custom Difficulty Retarget Algorithm “VRX”